driessenslucas/researchproject/researchPaper.md

 #### Experimental Setup

-- **Training Process**:

-  - Detailed steps on how the agent was trained, including the number of episodes, learning rates, and other relevant parameters.
-  - Use of Jupyter Notebook for documenting the training process (reference to the notebook provided in the README).

 - **Environment Setup**:

   - **Overview**: The custom `RCMazeEnv` class, developed based on the OpenAI Gym library, simulates a robotic car navigating through a maze.
 This environment offers a rich platform for testing and refining reinforcement learning algorithms, focusing on sensor-based navigation and spatial decision-making.